List of the Moody Blues band members: History

 Starting in 1986, the Moody Blues began touring with an extended lineup, which initially included second keyboardist Bias Boshell, and backing vocalists Janis Liebhart and Wendy McKenzie.
 Guy Allison took over from Boshell in 1987, and in 1988 the backing vocalists were replaced by Shaun Murphy and Naomi Starr.
 By 1990, Boshell had returned on keyboards, and Bekka Bramlett and Terry Wood had taken over backing vocal duties.
 After the recording of the band's 14th studio albums Keys of the Kingdom in the spring of 1991, Moraz was fired from the band and credited on the release as one of the "additional performers".

 Moraz was not replaced in the band's official lineup.
 Starting with the 1991 tour, Boshell took over as lead keyboardist, Paul Bliss was brought in as backup, and Susan Shattock and June Boyce took over on backing vocals.
 In 1993, Tracy Graham replaced Boyce.
 The group's touring lineup remained constant until April 2001, which marked the final appearances of Boshell and Graham.
 The pair were replaced by keyboardist and backing vocalist Bernie Barlow.
 In December 2002, Ray Thomas announced that he would be retiring from performing, reducing the band's official lineup to the trio of Hayward, Lodge and Edge.

 Thomas was replaced in the Moody Blues touring lineup by flautist and guitarist Norda Mullen.
 In 2003, the band released Christmas album December.
 Julie Ragins replaced Barlow in 2006, after initially substituting for the keyboardist late the previous year.
 Barlow took over for a year in 2009, before Ragins returned from 2010.
 Also in 2010, Alan Hewitt joined the touring band as their second keyboardist.
 Billy Ashbaugh replaced Marshall as second live drummer starting in 2016, with Edge primarily playing piano during live shows.
 Ray Thomas died on 4 January 2018.
 The group continued touring until Edge retired from performing at the end of 2018, although the possibility of a return was mentioned in interviews by Lodge.
 On 11 November 2021, however, Edge died, marking the end of the Moody Blues.

+In March 2025, former bassist Rod Clark died, followed by John Lodge in October.